Introduction to Code Development

 tmux is an open-source terminal multiplexer, which allows you to run multiple terminal sessions within a single window.
 It’s super useful for running multiple processes at once, and you can easily detach and reattach to sessions.
 You can also split windows and panes, and customize your tmux environment.

-If you ever have to run a command that takes longer than a couple minutes, you can run it in a tmux session, detach, and reattach later to check on the process. tmux is natively installed on the gpvms, and you can also install it on your local machine.
+If you ever have to run a command that takes longer than a couple minutes, you can run it in a tmux session, detach, and reattach later to check on the process.
+You can even exit completely out of the Fermilab computer while your command is running in a tmux session then reconnect later.